benmvp/benmvp.com/content/posts/using-javascript-operators-write-concise-code/index.md

   console.log('"city" property is gone!')
 }

+// no more 'city' 👍🏾
 console.log(Object.keys(teamInfo))
 // ['name', 'numTrophies', 'bestPlayer']
 ```

 The `delete` operator is another unary operator.
 It also returns a boolean indicating whether or not the deletion was successful.
+I don't really like using the `delete` operator because it's an imperative statement that can't be combined with other expressions.

 ---